The Alabama Supercomputer Authority: Connecting Libraries and Communities in Alabama

 "Our focus is technology and supporting education.
 Libraries are integral to that mission, and so this project was a perfect fit for us.” — Walter Overby, CEO of the Alabama Supercomputer Authority

 In recognition of the critical resources libraries provide and the pivotal role they play in community development, the legislature passed new funding last October to support AREN building these new connections.
-The project includes upgrading libraries’ bandwidth to 100 Gbps, replacing hardware, and adding/extending WiFi capabilities.
+The project includes upgrading libraries’ bandwidth to 100 Mbps, replacing hardware, and adding/extending WiFi capabilities.

 “Our focus is technology and supporting education.
 Libraries are integral to that mission, and so this project was a perfect fit for us,” said Walter Overby, CEO of the Alabama Supercomputer Authority.